DRIVER-EU/test-bed/docker/local+security/README.md

         {
                 "certificate_profile_name": "ENDUSER",
                 "end_entity_profile_name": "TLS_EE",
-                "username": "testUser",
+                "username": "thesolution.the.org",
                 "password": "changeit",
-                "email": "",
+                "email": "thesolution.admin@the.org",
-                "subject_dn":"CN=testUser,O=DRIVER_PROJECT",
+                "subject_dn":"CN=thesolution.the.org,O=TheOrganization",
                 "ca_name": "Issuing_CA",
                 "token_type": "P12"
         }
     ```

-    Modify only the username, password and email that should be the contact for the contact person/owner of the client solution, and set the subject_dn to `CN=<username>,O=DRIVER_PROJECT`.
+    Set the username to the DNS name of the solution/tool instance or, if it does have any, any valid Common Name - according to ITU-T Recommendation X.520 - that uniquely identifies the organization and solution/too.
+In the latter case, if the organization that owns the solution instance has a domain name, we recommend to use the pattern `<solution_name>.<domain_name_of_the_organization_owning_the_solution_instance>`, e.g. `thesolution.the.org` if the organization's domain name is `the.org`.
+In addition, set the `password` parameter to the password you want to use for protecting the generated keystore; and set the `email` parameter to the contact email address of the contact person/owner of the solution/tool; finally, set the subject_dn to  `CN=<username>,O=<Name_of_the_organization_owning_the_solution_instance>`.
+    Leave the other fields unchanged.
 1. Register the user via the REST API as follows (separating the path to the superadmin certificate and password with `:` in the `--cert` argument):
     ```sh
     $ curl -k -v --cert /tmp/superadmin.p12:cb40ec9ee9875580325c6a6e4d1b382fb3e521f8 --cert-type p12  -X POST -H 'Content-Type: application/json' -H 'Accept: application/json' --data @/tmp/user.json -i 'https://localhost:8443/ejbca/ejbca-rest-api/v1/ees'